 Scarlett Green

 What: Part of the Daisy Green collection, Aussie-style cafe Scarlett Green serves a menu of beautiful brunch dishes every day of the week.
 This two-floor site offers palm-print menus, dusty pink plates, and marble-topped tables, with a bar at the front serving everything from homemade cakes to cracking cocktails.
-Breakfast starts at 7:45am Monday to Wednesday, and 8:45am Thursday to Sunday, with options including its fancy bacon roll with poached eggs, crispy bacon and holy f*ck hollandaise, smashed avocado on cold fermented activated charcoal sourdough with house labne and aleppo chilli, and sweetcorn fritters with smashed avocado, poached eggs, red pepper, habanero and almond sauce, feta and corn ribs.
+Breakfast is served everyday, with options including its fancy bacon roll with poached eggs, crispy bacon and holy f*ck hollandaise, smashed avocado on cold fermented activated charcoal sourdough with house labne and aleppo chilli, and sweetcorn fritters with smashed avocado, poached eggs, red pepper, habanero and almond sauce, feta and corn ribs.

 Where: 4 Noel Street, W1F 8GB